Union Minister of Environment,

 awareness among various sections of society, especially students, on the science of climate change, the

-observed and anticipated impacts, and different possible responses
+observed and anticipated impacts, and different possible responses as to

 how climate change can be combated.